DiscoverLLM: From Executing Intents to Discovering Them: : General Training Framework for Intent Discovery

 At each turn, the simulator evaluates how the response $r_t$ engages with nodes in $\mathcal{R}(I_t)$.
 If $r_t$ is an \textit{artifact} (e.g., draft, samples), whether it satisfies the intent.
 If it is a \textit{dialogue act} (e.g., question, suggestion), whether it probes the intent.

 \paragraph{State Transitions.} We model transitions to capture how both direct and indirect exposure can trigger intent discovery. \textbf{Direct engagement:} If $r_t$ explicitly asks about or satisfies the intent, the node becomes \textit{discovered}. \textbf{Tangential engagement:} If $r_t$ provides related but non-matching options, each contributes toward a cumulative score, where exceeding a randomly sampled threshold advances the node one state (\textit{undiscovered} $\to$ \textit{emerging} $\to$ \textit{discovered}).
 This reflects how people discover preferences not only through exact matches, but by narrowing possibilities and seeing what they \textit{do not} want~\cite{schon2017reflective, slovic1995construction}.
+Conditioned on the resulting discovery state, the simulator's generated responses naturally produces a full range of dialogue behaviors (e.g., feedback, refinement or execution requests, acceptance) without further explicit prompting.